 Paint the pallet wood in your chosen colours:

 Now that the boards have been cut evenly, you’re going to need to paint them, unless you’re happy to have a standard wooden pallet wall.
-Now the easiest and most cost effective way of doing this is to use one of the Pro Aerosols RAL spray paints.
+Now the easiest and most cost effective way of doing this is to use one of the DC Paint Solutions RAL spray paints.